 Key: HIPE (Hospital In-Patient Enquiry Scheme) data; NTPF (National Treatment Purchase Fund) funded procedures.
-HIPE data include all activity in publicly funded hospitals, including procedures in patients that used private health insurance.
-ALOS (Average Length of Stay).
+HIPE data includes all activity in publicly funded hospitals, including procedures in patients that used private health insurance.
+ALOS (average length of stay).

 The length of time a patient must wait to be reviewed varies according to the referral pathway and the individual hospital and consultant to which a patient is referred.
-At the end of November 2013, it was reported that there were 357,624 patients on the Outpatient Waiting List database collated by the NTPF, 37.0% of whom were waiting greater than six months, with 15.7% on the list for greater than 12 months.
-Orthopaedic referrals constituted 13.4% (n=47,865) of the total waiting list; 49.3% of these patients had been waiting greater than six months, with 25.2% waiting greater than 12 months.
+At the end of April 2014, it was reported that there were 338,943 patients on the outpatient waiting list database collated by the NTPF, 34.2% of whom were waiting longer than six months, with 6.7% on the list for longer than 12 months.

+Orthopaedic referrals constituted 12.4% (n=41,975) of the total waiting list; 42.0% of these patients had been waiting greater than six months for an outpatient appointment in secondary care.(30)